Princeton field-reversed configuration

-The Princeton field-reversed configuration (PFRC) is a series of experiments in plasma physics, an experimental program to evaluate a configuration for a fusion power reactor, at the Princeton Plasma Physics Laboratory (PPPL).
+The Princeton Field Reversed Configuration (PFRC) is a series of experiments in plasma physics, an experimental program to evaluate a configuration for a fusion power reactor, at the Princeton Plasma Physics Laboratory (PPPL).
 The experiment probes the dynamics of long-pulse, collisionless, low s-parameter field-reversed configurations (FRCs) formed with odd-parity rotating magnetic fields.
-It aims to experimentally verify the physics predictions that such configurations are globally stable and have transport levels comparable with classical magnetic diffusion.
+FRCs are the evolution of the Greek engineer's Nicholas C. Christofilos original idea of E-layers which he developed for the Astron fusion reactor.
+The PFRC program aims to experimentally verify the physics predictions that such configurations are globally stable and have transport levels comparable with classical magnetic diffusion.
 It also aims to apply this technology to the Direct Fusion Drive concept for spacecraft propulsion.

 History

 The PFRC was initially funded by the United States Department of Energy.
 Early in its operation it was contemporary with such RMF-FRCs as the Translation Confinement Sustainment experiment (TCS) and the Prairie View Rotamak (PV Rotamak).

 At PPPL, the experiment PFRC-1 ran from 2008 through 2011.
 PFRC-2 is running as of 2023.
 PFRC-3 is scheduled next.
-PFRC-4 is scheduled for the mid-2020s.
+PFRC-4 is scheduled for the late-2020s.

+As of 2023 fusion had not been achieved.

+Experiments and results

+The PFRC-1 and PFRC-2 experiments have heated electrons to energies in excess of 100 eV and plasma durations to 300 ms, more than 104 times longer than the predicted tilt instability growth time.